zk2k2/ai-powered-dns-security/README.md

 DNSentinel is a proof-of-concept research project that reimagines DNS resolution through a decentralized and distributed ledger-based approach.
 By moving away from the traditional centralized DNS server model, DNSentinel introduces a system where DNS records are collaboratively managed and validated by participating nodes in the network.

-You can read more about our approach by downloading [our paper](https://github.com/user-attachments/files/19608874/paper.pdf).
+You can find a detailed explanation of our approach in this paper [here](https://github.com/user-attachments/files/19608874/paper.pdf).

 ## Demo 🎥